 Got vermiculite?
 Not sure what to do?
 RHI to the rescue!

-Unfortunately, there is no reliable way to test vermiculite in an attic for contamination with asbestos, so the EPA requires that it all be treated as if it contained asbestos, and only licensed contractors are permitted to remove or disturb it.
-These companies should all show proof of “pollution liability” insurance as contractor liability insurance does NOT cover damage and health problems caused by removing or disturbing vermiculite and other asbestos containing materials.
+As described above, there is no reliable way to test vermiculite in an attic for contamination with asbestos.
+The EPA requires that it all be treated as if it contained asbestos, and only licensed contractors are permitted to remove or disturb it.
+These companies should all show proof of “pollution liability” insurance.
+Contractor liability insurance does NOT cover damage and health problems caused by removing or disturbing vermiculite and other asbestos-containing materials.
 Racine Home Insulators, LLC is fully insured with both General Contractor Liability and Pollution Liability insurance.
 We are happy to provide Certificates of Insurance prior to starting our work.

 To Remove or NOT to Remove?

 Use common sense, do you really want someone using a hose and blowing insulation all over the vermiculite?
-This certainly causes the vermiculite and asbestos fibers to become air born.
-In fact, blowing over vermiculite with cellulose or fiberglass is the last thing you should do.
+This certainly causes the vermiculite and asbestos fibers to become airborne.
+In fact, blowing over vermiculite with cellulose or fiberglass is the last thing you should do because now it will cost even more to have the vermiculite removed at a later time.

 Why we recommend you remove the vermiculite from your attic

-- ZAI Trust Fund Reduces Cost by 55%: With $140 million dollars set aside to cover home owner costs for both the removal and re-insulation of attics with vermiculite, cost is no longer prohibitive.
+- ZAI Trust Fund Reduces Cost by 55%: With $140 million dollars set aside to cover homeowner costs for both the removal and re-insulation of attics with vermiculite, the cost is no longer prohibitive.
 We can now remove vermiculite and re-insulate attics to Energy Star standards for less than the regular cost of insulating.
-Racine Home Insulators, LLC is often able to remove and re-insulate attics for as little as $1.50/sq-ft.
+Racine Home Insulators, LLC is able to remove AND re-insulate attics for as little as $2.00/sq-ft.
 Most homeowners end up paying pay about $2.00-2.50/sq-ft, but every attic is different, so please call for a free estimate.
 Realize, these costs include professional air sealing and then re-insulating your attic, not just removal!
 The lowest prices are contingent on the vermiculite having been manufactured under the trade name Zonolite.
 Fortunately, it has been determined that over 90% of the homes in Wisconsin that have vermiculite in them have the Zonolite brand and qualify for the discounts.
-Racine Home Insulators, LLC will take a sample of your vermiculite and send to the Zonolite Attic Insulation Trust for testing at no cost to the home owner.
+Racine Home Insulators, LLC will take a sample of your vermiculite and send to the Zonolite Attic Insulation Trust for testing at no cost to the homeowner.

-- Additional Program Savings of 33-75%: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program called “Home Performance with ENERGY STAR”.
-This program will save you 33-75% of the material and labor costs of air sealing and insulating your attic – up to $2,000!
+- Additional Program Savings from Focus on Energy: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program.
+This program will save you an additional $1,200 – $1,800 and our company awards this discount upfront so you do not have to wait!

 This means we perform the industry standard blower door test on homes before we begin our work.
 This testing is inexpensive and highly reliable at determining how leaky (inefficient) your home is.
 We then hunt down all of the air leaks and seal them with expanding foam.
-The proof of our work is the “post” blower door test where you get to see how much less air flows in or out of your home at the industry standard 50 pascals of depressurization.
-This work and testing should never be done if vermiculite is present in your attic or walls.
+The proof of our work is the “post” blower door test where you get to see how much fewer air flows in or out of your home at the industry standard 50 pascals of depressurization.
+Note: This work and testing should never be done if vermiculite was once present in your home.

 - Safety: We do not remove vermiculite by shoveling it and creating clouds of vermiculite dust in your attic.
 We also do not “shop vac” it up, as doing that would be both illegal and dangerous.
-Instead, RHI owns and operates a proprietary 4-stage HEPA filtration.
-Our system is EPA compliant and we are able to quickly remove your attic insulation in a virtually “dustless” method using 6″ vacuum hoses that enter through your roof, soffit or gable vent, not your home.
+Instead, RHI owns and operates a proprietary 4-stage HEPA filtration removal system.
+Our system is EPA compliant and we are able to quickly remove your attic insulation with our nearly dust-free methods.
+Our proprietary system used 6″ industrial vacuum hoses to remove the material quickly and safely.
+We will NOT build a plastic containment in your home.
+While indoor containments may be “technically” permitted, they are definitely the least safe method.
+Instead, our company will bring our hoses through your roof, soffit, or gable vent, not your home.

 Find out More

-If you are in the Milwaukee, Racine or Kenosha area please contact RHI to learn more about removing vermiculite from your attic and to obtain a free cost estimate.
-Call 262-989-8299 to speak with Matt and set up a free attic inspection and cost estimate.
+If you are in the Milwaukee, Racine, or Kenosha area please contact RHI to learn more about removing vermiculite from your attic and to obtain a free cost estimate.
+You can view our entire service area here.
+Call or text 262-989-8299 to speak with Matt and set up a free attic inspection and cost estimate.